 Water reflectance and normalized water leaving radiance L2a Variable

-Data variables specific for the L2a water network data are the reflectance (same as for land network also referred to as the remote sensing reflectance, REF= pi*(Lu – rhof* Ld) / Ed), the reflectance without NIR-similarity spectrum correction (REF_NOSC, see Ruddick et al., 2006), and, the normalized water leaving radiance (calculated as REF*F0/pi, where F0 is the top of atmosphere incident radiation adjusted for the Earth-Sun distance on the day sampled).
+Data variables specific for the L2a water network data are the reflectance (same as for land network also referred to as the remote sensing reflectance, REF= pi*((Lu – rhof* Ld) / Ed), the reflectance without NIR-similarity spectrum correction (REF_NOSC, see Ruddick et al., 2006), and, the normalized water leaving radiance (calculated as REF*F0/pi, where F0 is the top of atmosphere incident radiation adjusted for the Earth-Sun distance on the day sampled).
 Variables REF and REF_NOSC are defined in and respectively.

-Table 61 – L2a water reflectance product variables
+Table 70 – L2a water reflectance product variables